dirtyhenry/mickaelflochlay.com/resume.md

 ### CTO [Flâneur][flaneur] <small>since january ’17</small>

 * Migrated the back-office from Parse to Firebase on a tight schedule as Parse shutdown was approaching.
-* Redesigned the software architecture from legacy code coming from two different web agencies, to a Kickstarter-inspired MVVM architecture.
+* Redesigned the software architecture from legacy code (coming from two different web agencies), to a Kickstarter-inspired MVVM architecture in Swift.
 * Improved the search feature using Algolia integration with Firebase cloud functions.
 * Full-UI redesign implementation.

 ### Founder [Statium][statium] <small>since september ’14</small>

-* Statium is a platform to adapt US sport analytics data to soccer fans.
+* Statium is a platform to provide advanced statistics (inspired by US sports advanced statistics) to soccer fans.
-* Statium was selected by the French startup accelerator Startup42 for a 4-month intensive program from April - August 2016, during which I had invaluable insight into all the non-technical skills required to run a lean startup.
+* Statium was selected by the French startup accelerator Startup42 for a 4-month intensive program from April - August 2016, during which I had invaluable insight into all the non-technical skills required to found a startup.
 * Designed some machine learning models to evaluate soccer players.
 * Built data visualization tools for the web.
 * Statium is now a side-project: I intend to submit my model at the OPTA Pro Forum in Septembre 2018.